GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

-Fortunately, we have a candidate from the discussions already happening in the ISO committee that maintains both SQL and GQL standards \cite{tobias,fred}.
+Fortunately, we have such queries, thanks to the discussions already happening in the ISO committee that maintains both SQL and GQL standards \cite{tobias,fred}.
 In fact much of recent effort tries to repair what appears to be a hole in the expressiveness of the language.
-Specifically, it seems to be impossible to express queries that impose a condition on the sequence of edges in an arbitrary length path that matches a pattern.
-At the same time, a similar condition can be specified for the sequence of nodes.
-For example: \begin{itemize} \item we {\em can} check, by a very simple pattern, if there is a path of transfers between two accounts where balances in intermediary accounts (values held in {\em nodes}) increase, but \item it appears that we {\em cannot} check if there is a path of transfers between two accounts where amounts of transfers (values held in {\em edges}) increase. \end{itemize} This perceived deficiency has already led to proposals to significantly enhance pattern matching capabilities of the language, in fact in a way whose complexity implications appear significant but are not fully understood.
+Specifically, it seems to be impossible to express queries that impose conditions on how values of edges properties change along the paths, even if the same conditions can be expressed for properties of nodes.
+To give a simple example of such a condition, consider the following: \begin{itemize} \item we {\em can} check, by a very simple pattern, if there is a path of transfers between two accounts where balance in intermediary accounts (values held in {\em nodes}) increases, but \item it appears that we {\em cannot} check if there is a path of transfers between two accounts where timestamp (values held in {\em edges}) increases. \end{itemize} This perceived deficiency has already led to early proposals to significantly enhance pattern matching capabilities of the language \cite{tobias,fred}, in a way whose complexity implications appear significant but are not fully understood.

 Before such a dramatic expansion of the language gets a stamp of approval, it would be nice to know whether it is actually needed.
 The goal of this section is to provide both theoretical and experimental evidence that we do need extra language features to express queries such as {\em ``increasing values in edges''}.